link1900/agra-ranker/README.md

 - update when greyhound is deleted
 - update when race is deleted

-## Round 2
+## Round 2 - Ranker 6 Matching
+- table pick the page size
+- table sort
+- table export to csv
+- rankings export to special csv
+- Sire and racer edit should be a select2 / text input directive
 - Add prompts for delete actions
+- inline create form on greyhound
+- inline edit form on greyhound

+## Round 3 - Beyond the ranker 6
+- global search
 - Add a find parents button
 - Add a loading bar https://github.com/chieffancypants/angular-loading-bar
-- inline create form on greyhound
-- inline edit form on greyhound